atinux/atidone/README.md

 # Nuxt Todo List on the Edge

-A demonstration using [Nuxt](https://nuxt.com) with server-side rendering on the edge, authentication and database querying using SQLite with [CloudFlare D1](https://developers.cloudflare.com/d1/) or [Turso](https://turso.tech) in production.
+A demonstration using [Nuxt](https://nuxt.com) with server-side rendering on the edge, authentication and database querying using SQLite in production.

 https://github.com/Atinux/nuxt-todos-edge/assets/904724/5f3bee55-dbae-4329-8057-7d0e16e92f81